DanZoomThru/SFParking-1/README.md

 ## What is This?
-This is a Parking Reservation app for San Francisco
+This is a Parking Reservation app for San Francisco.

 ### Getting Started